Hornsby Shire Council takes great pride in being able to help you take the final step to become an Australian citizen.

 Can I bring guests along to the ceremony?

 Yes.
-Candidates are seated together and your guests sit in a separate area.
-Space is limited, so please invite only a few guests to your ceremony.
+Candidates are seated together (spacing of seating will ensure physical distancing of a minimum of 1.5 between candidates) and your guests sit in a separate area (additional spacing between seats will be allocated).
+Space is limited, so we request that only one Guest is invited to your ceremony.

 Do children need to attend Citizenship Ceremonies?